 its vast crater.
 The views from the ridge on the access highway to

-the volcano are legendary and breathtaking.
+the volcano are legendary.

-As Tagaytay itself is the favoured 'summer capital' for Filipinos wishing to escape the capital during the unpleasant summer heat, the area provides plenty of recreation opportunities, as well as top quality hotels and restaurants.
-Other sights in Tagaytay are the 'Palace in the Sky', an unfinished complex originally meant to be a home for former president Marcos and now used as a viewpoint and park; and the huge flower farm, abloom all year round, on a slope at Barngay Guinhawa.
+As Tagaytay itself is the favoured 'summer capital' for Filipinos wishing to escape the Manila during the unpleasant summer heat, the area provides plenty of recreation opportunities, as well as top quality hotels and restaurants.
+Other sights in Tagaytay are: the 'Palace in the Sky', an unfinished complex originally meant to be a home for former president Marcos and now used as a viewpoint and park; and the huge flower farm, abloom all year round, on a slope at Barngay Guinhawa.
 Visitors can also enjoy activities like horseriding, golfing, snorkelling and diving, ziplining and boat rides, and there are camping, hiking and picnicking facilities.